 Finally, we augment the aforementioned construction with a forth and last part that allows us to obtain strong local testability.
 The naive approach is to append a scPCPP that ascertains the validity of all three parts of our code.
-However, recall that we can (strongly) test the consistency of the first two parts via the third part (which is also strongly testable, since it is a scPCPP).
+However, since the length of our scPCPPs is polynomial in the length of the statement, this approach would yield codes with long (polynomial) length.
+Instead, recall that we can (strongly) test the consistency of the first two parts via the third part (which is also strongly testable, since it is a scPCPP).
 Thus, in order to obtain strong local testability it suffices to ascertain that the first part is a valid codeword of $C^{\otimes d}$ using scPCPPs.
 Luckily, tensor codes also satisfy the robustness feature, which allows us to ascertain the validity of an entire codeword of $C^{\otimes d}$ by ascertaining the validity of small parts of the codeword.
 Detail follows.

-Loosely speaking, a code is said to be robust if the corruption in a random "local view" of a codeword is proportional to the corruption in the entire codeword.
-In more detail, we use a recent result of Viderman [Vid12] (building on [BS06]) that states that the corruption in a random 2-dimensional (axis-parallel) plane of a corrupted codeword of a binary tensor code $C^{\otimes d}$ (where $d \geq 3$) is proportional to the corruption in the entire codeword.
-This feature allows us to ascertain the validity of the first part (i.e., the tensor codeword $C^{\otimes d}(x)$) by only providing scPCPPs for short statements that refer to 2-dimensional planes in $C^{\otimes d}(x)$.
+Loosely speaking, a code is said to be robust if the corruption in a random "local view" of a codeword is proportional to the corruption in the entire codeword [BS06].
+In more detail, we use a recent result of Viderman [Vid12] (building on Ben-Sasson and Sudan [BS06]) that states that the corruption in a random 2-dimensional (axis-parallel) plane of a corrupted codeword of a binary tensor code $C^{\otimes d}$ (where $d \geq 3$ ) is proportional to the corruption in the entire codeword.
+This feature allows us to ascertain the validity of the first part (i.e., the tensor codeword $C^{\otimes d}(x)$ ) by only providing scPCPPs for short statements that refer to 2-dimensional planes in $C^{\otimes d}(x)$ .
 (See Section 5 for a more detailed high-level description, followed by a full proof.)